Facing a Job Offer Dilemma: What If Your Employer Won't Accept Your Resignation?

 rajusharadha@yahoo.com

-Please refer terms of appointment.
-In the appointment letter you can see a clause on 'notice period pay'.
-Accordingly you may resign from service.
-If One month notice-you give resignation letter to the management or your immediate reporting authority, one month before the date you want to leave the present organisation.
-If nothing has been mentioned in the terms of appointment, you can jolly well give the resignation letter and leave the organisation from the next day.
+Please refer to the terms of appointment.
+In the appointment letter, you can see a clause on 'notice period pay'.
+Accordingly, you may resign from service.
+If a one-month notice is required, you should submit your resignation letter to the management or your immediate reporting authority one month before the date you intend to leave the current organization.
+If nothing has been mentioned in the terms of appointment, you can submit the resignation letter and leave the organization the next day.

 sharadkumar

-In continuation to reply of Mr. Sunildsundar, you can also surrender your earned leave against notice period if you company have the policy.
+In continuation of the reply from Mr. Sunildsundar, you can also surrender your earned leave against the notice period if your company has the policy.

 Sharad Choudhary